ItzARubix/Meson-SFML-Template/README.md

 - Run `meson setup builddir`
 - Run `cd builddir`
 - Run `meson compile`
 - The executable should now be in the build directory.
+### Whenever you want to update the SFML submodule, follow these instructions:
+- `cd` out of your `builddir` into your project root
+- Run `git submodule update --remote`
+- Run `meson setup --wipe builddir`